drduh/YubiKey-Guide/README.md

 sudo kill <pid>
 ```

-Now connect networking.
+After reviewing the system state and applying any desired restrictions, connect to the network only to download required software.
+Disconnect again before generating keys.

 # Notes

-1. YubiKey has two configurations, invoked with either a short or long press.
-By default, the short-press mode is configured for HID OTP; a brief touch will emit an OTP string starting with `cccccccc`.
-OTP mode can be swapped to the second configuration via the YubiKey Personalization tool or disabled entirely using [YubiKey Manager](https://developers.yubico.com/yubikey-manager): `ykman config usb -d OTP`
+1. YubiKey has two USB configurations selected by a short or long touch.
+By default, a short touch may type a one-time-password string beginning with `cccccccc`.
+This behavior is separate from the OpenPGP workflow and can be moved to the second configuration or disabled with `ykman config usb -d OTP`.

 1. Using YubiKey for GnuPG does not prevent use of [other features](https://developers.yubico.com/), such as [WebAuthn](https://developers.yubico.com/WebAuthn/) and [OTP](https://developers.yubico.com/OTP/).

-1. Add additional identities to a Certify key with the `adduid` command during setup, then trust it ultimately with `trust` and `5` to configure for use.

-1. To switch between YubiKeys, remove the first YubiKey and restart gpg-agent, ssh-agent and pinentry with `pkill "gpg-agent|ssh-agent|pinentry" ; eval $(gpg-agent --daemon --enable-ssh-support)` then insert the other YubiKey and run `gpg-connect-agent updatestartuptty /bye`
+1. To switch between YubiKeys, remove the first YubiKey and restart gpg-agent, ssh-agent and pinentry with `pkill "gpg-agent|ssh-agent|pinentry" ; eval $(gpg-agent --daemon --enable-ssh-support)` then insert the other YubiKey and run `gpg-connect-agent updatestartuptty /bye`.

 1. To use YubiKey on multiple computers, import the corresponding public keys, then confirm YubiKey is visible with `gpg --card-status`.
 Trust the imported public keys ultimately with `trust` and `5`, then `gpg --list-secret-keys` will show the correct and trusted key.

-1. When the Certify key is offline, *caveat emptor*: If you wish to [participate in keysigning parties](https://www.gnupg.org/gph/en/manual/x334.html), you'll find [signing others' imported public keys](https://gist.github.com/F21/b0e8c62c49dfab267ff1d0c6af39ab84) requires first setting up a secure enclave such as the ephemeral environment described above and importing your Certify key into that enclave.
-[A signing subkey cannot be used to sign others' imported public keys](https://security.stackexchange.com/questions/153057/possible-to-sign-an-imported-key-with-a-subkey-using-gpg).
+1. To [participate in keysigning parties](https://www.gnupg.org/gph/en/manual/x334.html), signing [imported public keys](https://gist.github.com/F21/b0e8c62c49dfab267ff1d0c6af39ab84) requires first setting up a secure ephemeral environment and importing the Certify key into that enclave; a signing Subkey cannot be used to sign [imported public keys](https://security.stackexchange.com/questions/153057/possible-to-sign-an-imported-key-with-a-subkey-using-gpg).

 # Troubleshooting